The River Fane is “Open” for 2021. Brown tag required to harvest a salmon.

 Permits for the Village Anglers and further information can be obtained from:

-For details of guided fishing on the Fane and fly casting tuition please contact
+Guide Services: For details of guided fishing on the Fane and fly casting tuition please contact

 Telephone: +353 87 6757550

-Mill Pond House, Iniskeen, Co.
+Address: Mill Pond House, Iniskeen, Co.
 Monaghan.

-Local tackle dealers:
+Local tackle dealers

 For further information please contact,

-Inland Fisheries Ireland,
+David Byrne, Inland Fisheries Ireland,